 I also practice nearby at The Salisbury Centre, 2 Salisbury Road, EH16 5AB

-If you feel that you might be interested in us working together, then please get in touch (either by phone or email) to arrange an introductory session - where you can test that feeling.
+If you feel that you might be interested in working with me, then please get in touch (either by phone or email) to arrange an introductory session.

 Training, qualifications & experience